cloudera/hue/docs/docs-site/content/developer/development/_index.md

 ### First SQL queries!

-Here is how to point the Editor to MySql or [Apache Hive](https://hive.apache.org/) and execute your first SQL queries.
+Here is how to point the Editor to either MySql or [Apache Hive](https://hive.apache.org/) and execute your first SQL queries.
 For other supported databases refer to the [connectors](/administrator/configuration/connectors/).

 #### MySQL